Nonresident Alien Visitors

 - Amounts which are over the amount of the substantiated expenses, or which are not accounted for within a reasonable time period, are reportable to the IRS on Forms 1042S and are subject IRC Section 1441 withholding (generally 30%).

 Payments to nonresident aliens will be subject to tax withholding unless exempted pursuant to the Internal Revenue Tax Code or Tax Treaty between their country of residence and the United States.
-If the payment is exempt by tax treaty, the nonresident alien must provide the University of Utah with a completed IRS Form 8233 or W-8BEN.
-(Forms are available from Tax Services.)
+To determine if the payment is exempt by tax treaty, the nonresident alien must complete an online Glacier application to populate a completed IRS Form 8233 and/or W-8BEN.
 These forms require a Social Security Number (SSN) or Individual Taxpayer Identification (ITIN).
 Without an SSN or ITIN we cannot apply for any tax treaty benefits.

 Form 8233 Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien applies to payments for services and honorariums by “short term” visitors (in the U.S. under 183 days).
 This form allows us to apply for tax treaty benefits.

-In the event the nonresident alien (1) does not choose to file Form 8233 or (2) does not qualify for the exemption, the applicable withholding rate of 30% will be applied.
+In the event the nonresident alien (1) does not choose to complete GLACIER or (2) does not qualify for the exemption, the applicable withholding rate of 30% will be applied.
 The withholding is paid to the IRS and the University cannot refund it.
 We cannot make payment to the individual by withholding 30%.
-File the 8233 and in 10 days refund the amount withheld.
+Please call or email Kaylee Vo at 801-851-5414 or about GLACIER access.

-The University accounting forms-check requests, limited purchase orders, requisitions, travel forms and campus orders have been revised to include a section for information on nonresident aliens.
+The University accounting applications –ePR and travel forms have been revised to include a section for information on nonresident aliens.
 This needs to be completed-if not, the form may be returned for more information to maintain University compliance with IRS regulations.

 Documents required for any payment to or on behalf of a nonresident alien: